-Three graduating Hope College seniors have received highly competitive English teaching assistantships through the Fulbright U.S. Student Program sponsored by the U.S. Department of State.
+Three graduating Hope College seniors have received awards to go abroad to pursue graduate study, teach or conduct research through the Fulbright U.S. Student Program sponsored by the U.S. Department of State.

 Vicente Bickel of Ann Arbor will pursue graduate studies in Spain through a Fulbright Fellowship; Anne Bruebach of Naperville, Illinois, will teach in Bulgaria through a Fulbright English Teaching Assistantship; and Rachael Grochowski of Crystal Lake, Illinois, has received a research Fulbright Fellowship for a project that she will conduct in Japan.

 Bickel will enroll in a Global and International Studies master’s program at the University of Salamanca.
 He is graduating from Hope with a composite major in cultural anthropology and a major in Spanish.
 He studied abroad in Athens, Greece, in the spring of 2021, and in Quito, Ecuador in the fall of 2021.

 During his freshman year, he participated in the Phelps Scholars Program, a residence hall-based academic program through which students explore topics related to cultural diversity.
 His co-curricular activities have included the Center for Diversity and Inclusion; Latino Student Organization; and Vox Populi, a bi-partisan student civic engagement group.
 He is a 2018 graduate of Black River Public School in Holland.

 Bruebach will teach seventh-12th graders at Tsar Simeon Veliki Private Secondary School in Ivanyane, which is a suburb outside Sofia, starting in September.
 She is graduating from Hope with an elementary education and a minor in Teaching English as a Second Language.
 She will be participating in the college’s Vienna Summer School in Austria this May.